deanylev/improve-your-mood/README.md

 password = YourPassword
 ```

-Then, make a new table in your DB called `yourmood` and import the provided `yourmood.sql` file.
+Then, make a new table in your DB called `yourmood` and import the provided `yourmood.sql` file (in the /assets/sql folder).

 Make sure your web server is configured to use the provided `.htaccess` file, as it forbids external access to this settings file (otherwise your credentials could be viewed by anyone).